 An increasingly frequent tactic in BEC and Email Account Compromise (EAC) attacks is the use of supplier identities, whether spoofed or through compromised user accounts.
 Taking on the identities of supply chain partners is very effective for threat actors, circumventing any internal processes, and taking on an identity that the receiver is not as familiar with as a fellow employee.
 Messages that use these tactics can be identified by their direct nature - an employee may receive a request directly from the supplier to suddenly change payment routing or shipping information without going through the typical process and the proper paperwork.

-Looking out for these common warning signs can help your organization prevent these attacks from going any further than the inbox.
-However, to truly combat BEC effectively, organizations need multi-layered defenses that combine end-user training, email gateway, and email authentication for full protection.
-To learn more about how you can fully protect your organization and its employees, click here to view our complete BEC and EAC solution.
+Looking out for these common warning signs can help your organisation prevent these attacks from going any further than the inbox.
+However, to truly combat BEC effectively, organisations need multi-layered defences that combine end-user training, email gateway, and email authentication for full protection.
+To learn more about how you can fully protect your organisation and its employees, click here to view our complete BEC and EAC solution.